Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 • Soft or inconsistent stools

-But diet controls:
+But diet controls key things:

 • Inflammation levels